-To connect the modem, attach the modem to either the console or auxiliary port on the router and configure the modem using a reverse connection.
-To do this, enter the following command:
+To connect the modem, attach the modem to a port on the router and configure the modem using a reverse connection.
+To do this, issue the following command:

+'''

 telnet x.x.x.x 20yy

+'''

-where x.x.x.x is any active, connected, and up interface on the router and yy is the line number to which you want to connect.
-On the router, 01 is the auxiliary port.
-You can enter the telnet command from anywhere on the network that can ping x.x.x.x.
+x.x.x is any active, connected, and up interface on the router, and yy is the line number to which you want to connect.
+On the router, 01 is the AUX port.
+You can issue this telnet command from anywhere on the network that can ping x.x.x.x.

-If a connection is refused, this is probably because someone already has a connection to that port or there is an EXEC (session) running on that port.
-Clear the line from the console to try again by entering the following command:
+If you get a connection refused, either someone already has a connection to that port or there is an exec (prompt) running on that port.
+Clear the line from the console to try again by issuing the following command: